odin-engine/ode_ecs/README.md

     ecs.init(&ecs2, entities_cap=200)
 ```

-The other two main objects in ODE_ECS are tables and views.
+The other two main types of objects in ODE_ECS are tables and views.

 ---